nrennie/nrennie.rbind.io/content/links/index.md

 {{< links-section "/links/rss.png" >}}
 ### [RSS Teaching Statistics Section](https://rss.org.uk/membership/rss-groups-and-committees/sections/teaching-statistics/)
-The [Teaching Statistics Section](https://rss.org.uk/membership/rss-groups-and-committees/sections/teaching-statistics/) of the [Royal Statistical Society](https://rss.org.uk/) provides a platform to collate and disseminate ideas and best practice in the teaching of statistics.
-The section mainly targets statistics educators, which includes those working in post-18 education, including higher education and professional training.
+The [Teaching Statistics Section](https://rss.org.uk/membership/rss-groups-and-committees/sections/teaching-statistics/) of the [Royal Statistical Society](https://rss.org.uk/) provides a platform to collate and disseminate ideas and best practice in the teaching of statistics in post-18 education, including higher education and professional training.
 Since October 2023, I've been a a member of the RSS Teaching Statistics Section committee.
 {{< /links-section >}}